ademola-raimi/potato-orm/README.md

 ----------

-UrbanDictionary is released under the [MIT Licence](https://github.com/andela-araimi/Checkpoint-one/blob/master/LICENSE.md/%22MIT%20License%22).
+Potato-ORM is released under the [MIT Licence](https://github.com/andela-araimi/potato-orm/blob/master/LICENSE.md).
 See the bundled LICENSE file for more details.